 Are you a big fan of banana bread?
-Many people love eating banana bread on the weekends because of how tasty it is.
+Many people love eating it on the weekends because of how tasty it is.

-It’s a favorite treat that people bake at home, but many people also choose to buy banana bread slices at bakeries.
-You might even buy banana bread to enjoy alongside your morning coffee before going to work.
+It’s a favorite treat that people bake at home, but many people also choose to buy slices of it at bakeries.
+You might even buy it to enjoy alongside your morning coffee before going to work.

-Read on to learn how to make banana bread denser.
-This will help you to make banana bread that you can be happy with.
+Read on to learn how to make your banana bread denser.

 People Don’t Usually Want Banana Bread to Be Dense

 It’s common for people to make mistakes and have banana bread turn out far denser than usual.
-Thus, it’s important to make sure that you truly want the banana bread to be dense before moving forward.
+Thus, it’s important to make sure that you truly want it to be dense before moving forward.

 Below, you’ll learn about some factors that can make banana bread dense.
-This will help you to know what you should do if you’re specifically trying to make the bread dense.
+This will help you to know what you should do if you’re specifically trying to make the bread denser.

 Mix Ingredients Thoroughly

-Mixing the ingredients thoroughly will help the banana bread to be much denser.
+Mixing the ingredients thoroughly will help the quick bread to be much denser.
 Many recipes want you to mix the ingredients only until they’re just combined.

 If you mix things longer it’ll cause gluten bonds to form.
 These bonds will make the bread far denser than it’d otherwise be.